Plastic Culture

 Have you ever felt like you were trapped in timeloop of culture that has completely come to a halt?
 Like everything is being re-created over and over and over again?
 That mainstream media is no longer designed to inspire, but instead, to discourage and dishearten?
 To lower your level of consciousness?

-It’s as if we’ve entered an era where creativity and originality have been sacrificed upon the alter of predictability and profit.
+It’s as if we’ve entered an era where creativity and originality have been sacrificed upon the alter of profit and predictability.
 The once vibrant and daring spirit of media has been replaced with a monotonous echo chamber, recycling the same tired tropes and ideas.
 We are constantly bombarded with remakes, sequels, and formulaic content that fails to challenge our minds or uplift our spirits.

-Our mainstream media doesn’t challenge us or seem to represent the higher ideals of people anymore.
-While parroting endless corporate narratives, all mainstream music literally sounds the same, and every TV show and movie seeming to build off the nostalgia of previous works, our mainstream channels have abandoned authentic creation for control and economic aimless profit.
+Our mainstream media doesn’t challenge us or seem to represent the higher ideals of the people anymore.
+While parroting endless corporate and government narratives, all mainstream music literally sounds the same, and every TV show and movie seeming to build off the nostalgia of previous works, our mainstream channels have abandoned authentic creation for control and aimless economic profit.

-To summarize the video, in studies done by the Spanish National Research Council in 2012, the conclusion that music is getting objectively worse was quantified through a few methods:
+Taking a look at modern day mainstream music, in a study done by the Spanish National Research Council in 2012, the conclusion was that music is getting objectively worse and was quantified through a few methods:

-• Loudness and Compression: Music producers have intentionally been making their songs louder by using compression effects, resulting in a reduction of timbral quality of music.
+• Music producers have intentionally been making their songs louder by using compression effects, resulting in a reduction of timbral quality of music.

-A lot of this has been formed as a method of creating media that sounds similar and to create nostalgia for previously released music, as it’s easier to hook the lowest common denominator in and rely upon the selling of familiarity instead of taking economic risk to create innovative and revolutionary art.
-In my opinion, a parasitic form of brainwashing keeping people listening to the same repackaged slop repeatedly and infantilizing them as a result, strictly for short-term economic gain.
+Corporations these days are so centralized that the most sure-fire way of making money is to put out something that sounds similar to things that have already been created, instead of taking a chance on a newer artist.
+It may be easier to hook the lowest common denominator in and sell familiarity instead of taking an economic risk to create innovative and revolutionary art.
+This is not art.
+In my opinion, this is a parasitic form of brainwashing designed to keep people listening to the same repackaged slop repeatedly and to infantalize them as a result.

 It may be easy to say, “Oh, well mainstream music isn’t geared towards actual cultural innovators”.
 That’s a reasonable response, but when compared to the instrumental or lyrical complexity of mainstream music of the past, the difference is striking.